 Of course, you want to go a level or two deeper (e.g. men’s watches, thumb rings, etc.) and use these keywords to create highly focused landing pages.

 Finding keywords for product descriptions can be tricky as the difference between multiple products can be subtle.
 For example, you could sell a watch with several color options for the strap.
 You might find keyword data for the watch but none for the watch plus different strap colors.

 So you might want to group similar products together as one page and use options buttons to allow the customer to select different SKUs.

 For ecommerce stores, it’s best to keep blogs around evergreen topics and avoid trying to target trends, as you’re not a media publisher and don’t have their resources.

-If you’re stuck finding keywords for blogs, consider writing “how-to” articles.
+If you’re stuck finding keywords for blogs, consider writing “how-to” articles and use long tail keywords.
 You could write how to clean your product, 5 unique uses for product, when to know your product needs changing, etc.